Skip to main content

 One of the first things you’ll want to configure in a new workspace is how users on your team will access Hex.
 Review the settings outlined below to ensure users have the right level of access and avoid any unexpected charges.

-• Single Sign-On (SSO): Enable or enforce users to log in with your SSO provider.
+• Single Sign-On (SSO) (Enterprise only): Enable or enforce users to log in with your SSO provider.
 Note that enforcing SSO prevents any user that is not managed in you provider from accessing your Hex workspace.

-• Directory sync: Integrate with your directory provider to inherit Hex roles and groups without having to manage them directly in Hex.
-Note that any users not included in a group specifying a certain Hex user role will be assigned to Hex as a Viewer.
+• Directory sync (Enterprise only): Integrate with your directory provider to inherit roles and groups without having to manage them directly in Hex.
+Note that any users in a group without a specified Hex user role will default to being Viewers in Hex.

 tip